-Since his childhood in Aurora, Illinois, Wendell Minor has had a romance with America.
-And as he explores more regions more closely, his love of the country grows with a vision that celebrates the beautiful, the lyrical.
+Since his childhood in Aurora, Illinois, Wendell Minor (b.1944) has had a romance with America.
+As he explores sections of the country more closely, his love of the nation grows with a vision that celebrates the beautiful and the lyrical.
 After completing his studies at the Ringling School of Art and Design in Sarasota, Florida, Minor began creating original designs for Hallmark Cards, as well as book publishers in New York City.
-His cover illustrations have enhanced more than 2,000 works, including almost every jacket for books by Pulitzer Prize-winning author, David McCullough, and by Jean Craighead George, Robert Burleigh, Pat Conroy, Larry McMurtry, and many others.
+His cover illustrations have enhanced more than 2,000 works, including almost every jacket for books by Pulitzer Prize-winning author, David McCullough, and books by Jean Craighead George, Robert Burleigh, Pat Conroy, Larry McMurtry, and many others.

-The artist draws upon his lifelong affinity for environmental issues to create illustrations for children’s books, which he finds especially satisfying.
-They allow him to combine his love of the outdoors with his independent pursuits— including painting the landscape from life, in the tradition of classic American painters such as Homer, Hopper, and Wyeth.
-His wish is to inspire children to go out into the fields and woods and mountains to see wildlife in its natural habitat, and to give the children a positive perspective about the beauty that abounds in the world.
+Minor draws upon his lifelong affinity for environmental issues to create illustrations for children’s books, which he finds especially satisfying.
+His work allows him to combine his love of the outdoors with his independent pursuits—including painting the landscape from life, in the tradition of classic American painters such as Winslow Homer, Edward Hopper, and Andrew Wyeth.
+His wish is to inspire children to go out into the fields and woods and mountains to see wildlife in its natural habitat—to gain a positive perspective about the beauty that abounds in the world.

 His award-winning books have frequently been named on the annual lists for Notable Trade Books in the Field of Social Studies, Outstanding Science Trade Books, and IRA Teachers’ Choices.
-His books have also received the Oppenheim Toy Portfolio and Parents’ Choice Awards and been featured on PBS’s The Reading Rainbow.
+His books have also received the Oppenheim Toy Portfolio and Parents’ Choice Awards and been featured on the PBS television program The Reading Rainbow.

 He is a member of the Board of Trustees of the Norman Rockwell Museum in Stockbridge, Massachusetts, he serves on the Advisory Council for the Connecticut Center for the Book, and is a member of The Children’s Book Council (CBC), a non-profit trade organization dedicated to encouraging literacy and the use and enjoyment of children’s books.
-Referring to himself as a “recovering dyslexic,” he speaks in classrooms across the country, sharing with students of all ages the difficulties he experienced with reading as a child, and for those who have similar difficulties, how they too can overcome them.
+Referring to himself as a “recovering dyslexic,” he speaks in classrooms across the country, sharing with students of all ages the difficulties he experienced with reading as a child, and how those with similar difficulties can overcome them.

 Minor lives and works with his wife, Florence, and their two cats, in rural Connecticut.